3salles/rankaa/README.md

 ### :art: Layout

-You can access the project's layout in links below:
+You can access the project's layout in link below:

 * [Layout](https://www.figma.com/file/1DAC897inORj3JpsyfI9Mi/RankAA?node-id=0%3A1)